 What’s more interesting, perhaps, is that the revenue growth continued well into day 5 and day 7 as well, with increases of 137 percent and 159 percent, respectively, for iPhone app sales.
 On iPad, those numbers were somewhat lower but still increased.

 Given the stats and the figures presented by Distimo, App sales obviously help an app move up the charts and be downloaded by the thousands.
 Revenues react the same way.
-Sales could boost the initial marketing strategy and notoriety of an app, for a week or two.
+Sales could boost the initial notoriety and marketing strategy of an app, for a week or two.
 It is still necessary that the app should be good and appealing.